1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td  markdown="1">

-- Has been a tech lead for 2+ years
+- Has been a tech lead for 2+ years.
-- Has championed and executed 2+ technical migrations or large multi-months platform/staff projects
+- Has championed and executed 2+ technical migrations or large multi-months platform/staff projects.
-- Has documented 10+ technical aspects of systems implementation and/or post-mortems
+- Has documented 10+ technical aspects of systems implementation and/or post-mortems.
-- Has championed the promotion of 2+ engineers
+- Has championed the promotion of 2+ engineers.

 </td></tr>
 </table>